heisenbugged/FastFM/README.markdown

             $pos = strpos($value, ' ');
             // if some spaces were found
             if ($pos) {
-                $this -> addError("Username", "Username can't have spaces");
+                $validation -> addError("Username", "Username can't have spaces");
                 return false;
            }
        }
     }

+## Other
+FastFM only works with PHP 5.3 (because of its late-static bindings) and has only been tested with FM11, but probably works with previous versions of FM.

+Current release is 1.0 Alpha.

+If you have any contributions to make, just submit a pull request and I'll take a look,.

 ## That's it!
 That's it for now!

 But don't worry, FastFM is under active development and there will be more updates soon!

-You can follow PM me if you are interested in contributing.
+You can PM me if you are interested in contributing.